 The emotional impact of belly button changes after a tummy tuck can be significant.
 Many patients worry about the appearance of their belly buttons post-surgery.
 A natural-looking belly button is a common concern among tummy tuck patients.

-Board-certified plastic surgeons use various techniques to ensure a natural result.
+Board-certified Cosmetic Surgeons use various techniques to ensure a natural result.
 A skilled surgeon will carefully plan the belly button placement and reconstruction.
 The goal is to restore the blood supply and maintain the right position on the abdomen.

 Here are some emotional effects that patients might experience: